tathagata1805/weekday-assignment/README.md

 This is the clone of weekday's product- candidate application platform with the following features:

 - allows users to view job listings,
 - filter jobs based on various criteria,
 - infinite scroll for a seamless browsing experience
 - responsive design

+## Deployed version

+This project is deployed on vercel and you can go and check the live version at `https://weekday-assignment-ivory.vercel.app/`

 ## Set up on your local